-When I was out on a walk with my dogs last weekend we came across a field full of American robins.
-I’m not a birder (yet) so I wasn’t completely sure it was a robin.
-I snapped a pic for Instagram (see it here) and had some of my more environmental friends weigh in and confirm.
+I was inspired to create these heart-shaped DIY bird feeders this weekend while I was out on a walk with my dogs.
+We came across a field full of American robins.
 American robins are pretty common (identified by their gray bodies, black heads, and dark orange chests) and they are definitely making an appearance around here.
 I’m hoping I can take this as a sign we’re going to get an early spring.
 Not that I’m complaining about winter, of course, but I’m happy to welcome an early spring and start getting our garden in shape.

 When I was in school, we used to make all sorts of different DIY bird feeders and birdhouses for our school garden in my art class.
 I haven’t made them in years but I’ve been seeing different tutorials for them all over Pinterest and decided to make them again.
 They are super easy and you can make them in any shape you’d like since you form the shape using cookie cutters.
 I used hearts since it’s almost Valentine’s Day and they look nice in the garden.
 They are a cute craft to make with kids if you have them and package nicely to give as gifts to birders or gardeners in your circle.